WHAT TO DO IN MARSA ALAM

 Before you set out you should check whether access will be allowed as police are currently extra sensitive about the safety of tourists in remote border areas.
 Please see our Gebel Elba page.

-A much easier to reach alternative is the Wadi El Gemal (Valley of the Camels ) National Park, with its' many mangrove and thorny acacia trees, one of the last places in Egypt you can still find wild gazelle.
-Covering over 6000 square kilometres, it has several entrances, but the main one is situated close to the Shams Alam resort about 30 minutes south from Marsa Alam.
+A much easier to reach alternative is the Wadi El Gemal (Valley of the Camels ) National Park, with its’ many mangrove and thorny acacia trees, one of the last places in Egypt you can still find wild gazelle.
+Covering over 6000 square kilometres, it has several entrances, but the main one is situated close to the Shams Alam Resort, about a 30 minute drive south from Marsa Alam town.

 Also within the park are the ancient Emerald mining villages of Mons Smaragdus, more popularly known as Cleopatra’s Mines.
 However, while there is a good possibility that the mines were already working during her reign, the oldest datable item found there is a Roman coin from the reign of Emperor Nero in the first century AD.
 You can still explore the old villages, the connecting pathways and even the remains of the mine shafts.
 You can find out more about safaris in the Wadi El Gemal National Park on our Wadi El Gemal page.

-Otherwise, most of the above safaris can be arranged via the reception of most good Marsa Alam hotels.
-Remember these places are remote so always take a professional guide with you.
+Otherwise, some of the above safaris can be arranged via Steven of Steven’s Taxis and excursions ( email firstname.lastname@example.org or WhatsApp +201284332337), who’s company is rated highly for its excursions, or via the reception of most good Marsa Alam hotels.
+Remember these places are wild and remote so always take a professional guide with you.

 But shopping in Port Ghalib ?
 Better hold off !